 “An Education For Life:” Answers To Some Frequently Asked Questions

 Tiffin University offers you an education for life.
 We provide you with a real value for your collegiate experience.
 Our goal is the same as yours.
 We want you to achieve your potential and find success!
-We realize that you still may have some questions about TU, so we’ve gathered the most frequently asked questions and supply the answers for your convenience, below.
+We realize that you still may have some questions about TU, so we gathered the most frequently asked questions and supplied the answers below for your convenience.
 At Tiffin University, it’s all relevant!

 Some Frequently Asked Questions

 To request an application for admission or if you have questions about the application, contact the Admissions Office at (419) 448-3423 / (800) 968-6446.
 An application for admission can also be completed online.
 It is important to request that official high school transcripts and standardized test scores be sent directly to Tiffin University.

 Tiffin University operates with an open enrollment policy.
 Applications for Fall admission are accepted from September until the first day of class for the semester.

 Open Houses are held in the Fall, Winter, and Spring, giving you the opportunity to explore the real possibilities and real opportunities at Tiffin University, as well as talk with professors, financial aid counselors, and current students.
 Individual visits can be arranged through the Admissions Office by calling (419) 448-3423, or online.
 Visitations can be scheduled Monday-Friday, 9:00 a.m. to 4:00 p.m., and Saturday, 9:00 a.m. to Noon, throughout the year.